 12th Knot: The Bar

-12th Knot: formerly the Rumpus Room – you know the one with the crazy beautiful views out over London, a dramatic exterior and those very drinkable cocktails?
+12th Knot: formerly the Rumpus Room – you know the rooftop bar with the crazy beautiful views out over London, a dramatic exterior and those very drinkable cocktails?
 Well if you didn’t, you know now.

 You’d think that with a bar like Lyaness (formerly Dandelyan – which was named as the best bar in the world) downstairs, 12th Knot might struggle to get a look in.
 Not so.
 Judging from the buzzy atmosphere and packed tables I’ve encountered on each of my visits, 12th Knot is steaming along just fine.